MicrosoftDocs/terminal/TerminalDocs/customize-settings/profile-appearance.md

 This is the name of the color scheme used in the profile.
 Color schemes are defined in the `schemes` object.
 More detailed information can be found on the [Color schemes page](./color-schemes.md).

-This property can alternatively accept a pair of color scheme names, as follows:
+In addition to a single color scheme name, this property can accept a pair of color scheme names as follows:

 ```json
 "colorScheme":